Eraxty/class11-python/README.md

 # class11-python
 A collection of Python programs written for my school Computer Science course.
-Organized chapter-wise with each file solving a specific textbook questions for class 11
+Organized chapter-wise with each file solving a specific questions for class 11
+## book:-
+### Computer science with python by Sumita Arora